 Assistance dogs are welcome throughout the park, except in animal walkthrough areas.

-A limited number of manual wheelchairs are available to borrow free of charge subject to availability, if you would like to book a wheelchair for your visit please ring our visitor services team on 01302 535057.
+A limited number of manual transit wheelchairs are available to borrow free of charge (subject to availability).
+If you would like to book a wheelchair for your visit please call our Visitor Services team on 01302 535057.

-If you would like to discuss your personal or a member of your groups accessibility needs, don’t hesitate to contact us by telephone on 01302 535057 or by email at email@example.com.
+If you would like to discuss accessibility for yourself or w member of your group, please do not hesitate to contact us by telephone on 01302 535057 or by email at email@example.com.

 Booking a visit to Yorkshire Wildlife Park is easy!
 Just click the button below and follow the steps.